opencv/opencv/modules/gpu/doc/image_processing.rst

     :param src: Source array (single-channel). ``CV_64F`` depth is not supported.

-    :param dst: Destination array.
-The size and type is the same as  ``src`` .
+    :param dst: Destination array with the same size and type as  ``src`` .

     :param thresh: Threshold value.